 The eRedbook is the digital version of the paper red book, the personal child health record given by the NHS to every newborn baby to record their development from birth to age five.
 Currently the eRedbook is being offered in addition to the paper copy, but over time it will replace the paper copy for those who prefer the digital version.

 The eRedbook provides a secure and convenient way to store a child’s health record and provides online access to:

 - timelines and reminders about screenings, health reviews and immunisations

 - information and advice on a child’s developmental ‘firsts’ such as feeding, moving, words

-- tailored advice and information by age and location.
+- tailored advice and information.